The connectivity carcass of a vertex subset in a graph: both odd and even case: Introduction

 Let us consider the family of $(s,t)$-mincuts.
 Let ${\cal D}_{s,t}$ denote the quotient graph of $G$ induced by all $(s,t)$-mincuts.
 There exists a unique way of assigning direction to the edges of ${\cal D}_{s,t}$ such that the resulting graph, denoted by $\overrightarrow{\cal D}_{s,t}$, is a single-source single-sink balanced DAG \cite{DBLP:conf/stoc/DinitzV94,DBLP:journals/mp/PicardQ82}.
 Let $\omega$ be any vertex other than source or sink in ${\cal D}_{s,t}$, and let $E(\omega)$ be the set of edges incident on $\omega$.
 Observe that $\omega$ has exactly the same number of incoming edges as the outgoing edges in $\overrightarrow{\cal D}_{s,t}$.
 In this way, $\overrightarrow{\cal D}_{s,t}$ defines a unique partition of the set $E(\omega)$ into two subsets of equal size.
 This partition is called the {\em inherent} partition of $E(\omega)$.
 It is because of this inherent partition that the DAG $\overrightarrow{\cal D}_{s,t}$ is able to characterize all $(s,t)$-mincuts of $G$ as follows.
 Consider any $(s,t)$-cut, and let $A$ be the set of vertices lying on the side of $s$ of this cut.
 This cut is a $(s,t)$-mincut if and only if all edges of this cut are emanating from $A$ and entering into $V\backslash A$ in $\overrightarrow{\cal D}_{s,t}$.
 Henceforth, we refer to this DAG as a {\em strip}.
 The vertices containing $s$ and $t$ in the strip are called terminals, and every other vertex is called a non-terminal.

 Let us consider the family of global mincuts of $G$.
 The quotient graph induced by all global mincuts does not seem to have any remarkable structure to characterize all global mincuts.
 However, it follows from the seminal work of Dinitz, Karzanov, and Lomonosov \cite{DL76} that there exists a $t$-cactus ${\cal H}$ that stores and characterizes all global mincuts of $G$ as follows.
 Each vertex of the quotient graph is mapped to a unique node in ${\cal H}$.
-However, no vertex is mapped to a node if the node belongs to a cycle in ${\cal H}$.
-It is easy to observe that each cut of ${\cal H}$ defines a partition of $V$ as well.
+Observe that each cut of ${\cal H}$ defines a partition of $V$ as well.
 All global mincuts are characterized using ${\cal H}$ as follows \cite{DL76}.
-A cut of $G$ is a global mincut if and only if there is a minimal cut in ${\cal H}$ which defines the same partition of $V$.
+A cut of $G$ is a global mincut if and only if the partition of $V$ defined by it can be defined by a minimal cut in ${\cal H}$.

 In the following section, we present an overview of the connectivity carcass designed by Dinitz and Vainshtein \cite{DBLP:conf/stoc/DinitzV94}.
-To appreciate its depth and elegance, the reader is encouraged to reflect on the ways of building it using the structures for $(s,t)$-mincuts and global mincuts sketched above.\\ {\em Remark:}~ Dinitz and Vainshtein, in a subsequent article \cite{DBLP:conf/soda/DinitzV95} on incremental maintenance of connectivity carcass, presented slightly modified and more refined concepts compared to \cite{DBLP:conf/stoc/DinitzV94}.
-In the overview that follows and the rest of this article, we have used these refined concepts only.
+To appreciate its depth and elegance, the reader is encouraged to reflect on the ways of building it using the structures for $(s,t)$-mincuts and global mincuts sketched above. \begin{remark} Dinitz and Vainshtein, in a subsequent article \cite{DBLP:conf/soda/DinitzV95} on incremental maintenance of connectivity carcass, presented slightly modified and more refined concepts compared to \cite{DBLP:conf/stoc/DinitzV94}.
+In the overview that follows and the rest of this article, we have used these refined concepts only. \end{remark}